 nVidia Quadro 400, 600, 2000, 4000 (Mac & Win), CX, 5000, 6000

 AMD/ATI Radeon 2000, 3000, 4000, 5000, 6000, 7000 series

 AMD/ATI FirePro 3800, 4800, 5800, 7800, 8800, 9800, 3900, 4900, 5900, 7900

 Intel HD Graphics, Intel HD Graphics P3000, Intel HD Graphics P4000

 Laptop versions of the above cards have also been tested.

-NOTE: All of these video card require the latest video card drivers when using PhotoShop 6
+NOTE: All of these video card require the latest video card drivers when using PhotoShop 6 or CC.

 NOTE: Studio 1 Productions does not sell video cards or Adobe products.
 We are simply users of Adobe